Frequently Asked Questions

 How much experience do you have?

-I have officiated for close to 100 couples who represent a wonderfully diverse group and who hail from all corners of the world: India, Russia, Indonesia, The Gambia, Venezuela, Spain, Venezuela, China, France and more.
+I have officiated for over 100 couples who represent a wonderfully diverse group and who hail from all corners of the world: India, Russia, Indonesia, The Gambia, Venezuela, Spain, Venezuela, China, France and more.
 They have been straight and gay, demonstrative and shy, newly in love, and together for decades.
 They have both secular and religious backgrounds, and often have wanted to incorporate cultural rituals that come from their various, rich traditions - Jewish, Christian, Hindu and others.
 I love the fact that each couple is unique!
 (To read more about my ceremonial background, please visit that page.)

 Can you help us choose music for the ceremony?